Summer Ideas

 Staying Hydrated in Summer

-Let’s talk about hydration, since this summer is particularly hot.
+Let’s talk about hydration, since summers these days are heating up.
 Each of us has an individual need of fresh water.
 There is a general claim that an adult needs about 8 glasses of water a day, which does not fit all.
 Fluids are not created equal either.
 Here are some safe, proven and simple tools to keep your body happily hydrated and out of trouble this summer.

 1. Do not count sodas, coffee or strong black tea as hydrating.
 Take them out if possible or add extra water.
 For every cup of coffee, for example, you need to add an extra cup of water during the day.